 rebuild your worth, book a free consultation todayBook Now

 In the event of a financial emergency, Canadians tend to rely on their savings and credit products such as personal loans, credit cards, and lines of credit for financial support.
 However, Canadians use credit for more than just emergencies, they also use it to build credit and finance items that are too expensive to pay for upfront, like a car or house.
-Given the necessity of credit, it's important to understand the do's and don't of borrowing.
+Given the necessity of credit, it's important to understand the do's and don'ts of borrowing money.

-What interest rate are you being charged?
+What interest rate are you being charged for your personal loan?
 Is it affordable?
 If the interest is too high, consider improving your finances and credit to get a better rate.

 Borrowers are often surprised with fees they didn’t read about in the contract.

 - Late fees - In the event, you miss a payment, how much of a late fee will you be charged?
 If the fees are exorbitant, it may be wiser to consider a different lender.